jettify/pytorch-optimizer/README.rst

 Visualizations
 --------------
-Visualizations help us to see how different algorithms deals with simple situations like: saddle points, local minima, valleys etc, and may provide interesting insights into inner workings of algorithm.
+Visualizations help us to see how different algorithms deal with simple situations like: saddle points, local minima, valleys etc, and may provide interesting insights into inner workings of algorithm.
 Rosenbrock_ and Rastrigin_ benchmark_ functions was selected, because: